blyndusk/unit-tests/README.md

 # unit-tests

-⏱ A 3month-project for @ecolehetic, with the aim of creating a data visualisation website, using @reactjs
+⏱ A 1day-project for @ecolehetic, with the aim of creating unit tests, using @chaijs, @mochajs, @istanbuljs & @cucumber